Quality Control

 Quick Summary

-This page explains how we manage quality control from incoming materials to shipment through checkpoints, testing, and production-stage correction.
+This page explains how we build quality control into the full order route, from incoming materials to shipment release, instead of leaving quality until the end.

 We do not treat quality control as a final sorting step after production is already finished.
-For us, quality has to be checked while the order is still adjustable, starting from incoming materials and continuing through in-line control, final inspection, and shipment release.
+For us, quality needs to be checked while the order is still adjustable, starting from incoming materials and continuing through in-line control, final inspection, outgoing inspection, and shipment release.

-Our QC route covers IQC, IPQC, FQC, and OQC, and when the program requires it we also pay attention to practical checks such as color-fastness and tensile testing.
-The real value for buyers is not the abbreviation itself.
-It is whether the factory can catch issues early enough to stop them from spreading into the bulk order.
+Our QC route covers IQC, IPQC, FQC, and OQC.
+When the program requires it, we also support practical checks such as color-fastness and tensile testing.
+The important point for customers is not the abbreviation itself.
+The important point is whether the factory can catch issues early enough to keep them from spreading into the bulk order.

-What buyers usually want to confirm about our QC approach
+What customers usually want to confirm about our QC system

-• Incoming materials are checked before production moves too far, so problems in fabric, trims, labels, or supporting materials are not carried forward blindly.
+• Incoming materials are checked before production moves too far, so fabric, trim, label, or support-material problems are not carried forward blindly.

 • In-line checkpoints help contain repeated workmanship or process issues while there is still time to adjust methods and protect the schedule.